Mischa Zverev: 2017: First Grand Slam quarterfinal, first seeding at a Grand Slam & cracking the top 30

 Zverev started his 2017 season at the Brisbane International with a loss to Rafael Nadal in the second round, winning only two games.
 However, at the 2017 Australian Open, Zverev was able to reach the quarterfinals after defeating world No. 1 Andy Murray in the fourth round, marking the biggest accomplishment of his career to date.
 Zverev ultimately ended up losing to the eventual champion and 17th seed, Roger Federer in straight sets, ending his remarkable run.
 In Indian Wells he was the 29th seed, marking the first time he has been seeded in a Masters tournament and thus meaning he would get a bye into the second round.
-In the second round he faced former world No. 28 Joao Sousa and defeated him in straight sets, then faced 8th seed Dominic Thiem against whom he lost to in straight sets.
+In the second round he faced former world No. 28 João Sousa and defeated him in straight sets, then faced 8th seed Dominic Thiem against whom he lost to in straight sets.
 At the 2017 Miami Open he was the 28th seed, again receiving a bye into the second round, but he lost to qualifier Jared Donaldson.
 Zverev made his 2nd ATP level final at the Geneva Open losing in 3 sets to Stan Wawrinka.
 He was seeded for the first time at a Grand Slam in Paris as the 32nd seed, but lost in the first round to the unseeded Stefano Napolitano.
-At the 2017 MercedesCup the home crowd saw him reach the semifinals, where he lost a close three setter to Feliciano Lopez.
-Then at the 2017 Gerry Weber Open he won against Lukas Lacko in straight sets, before losing in two close sets to eight time Halle champion Roger Federer.
+At the 2017 MercedesCup the home crowd saw him reach the semifinals, where he lost a close three setter to Feliciano López.
+Then at the 2017 Gerry Weber Open he won against Lukáš Lacko in straight sets, before losing in two close sets to eight time Halle champion Roger Federer.
 In Halle doubles action he would make his second final of the year, partnering his younger brother Alexander.
 At the 2017 Wimbledon Championships as the 27th seed Zverev reached the third round after beating Bernard Tomic and Mikhail Kukushkin.
 By virtue of his Wimbledon showing, Mischa would move up to a career-best world No. 25 in the ATP rankings.
 As the 23rd seed, he made the fourth round at the next Grand Slam, the US Open.
 Zverev would go on to finish the year ranked No. 33, improving 18 spots from his previous best finish in 2016.